nathanaelnsmith/kickstart/readme.md

 Following this pattern, the CSS library includes components and elements.
 These are designed to be extended via Sass theme files.
 Creating themes and extending is stupidly simple.

-### Extendable

-Extending kickstart and creating themes couldn't be easier.

-Without a theme, you'll just import kickstart.sass

-    @import "kickstart"

-    // My styles

-With a theme, create a sass file that includes kickstart and define the components you want to extend.

-    // cooltheme.sass

-    @import "kickstart"

-    =table($args...)
-      +table-default($args...)
-      background: blue // In this theme, all the tables are blue!

-Now your website's sass file will import the theme with kickstart already inside it

-    @import "cooltheme"

-    // My styles